bioeconometrician/bioeconometrician.github.io/_posts/2018-07-02-unruly_times.md

 > Wordsworth the young man was on the whole solitary, painfully proud, self-critical and self-suspecting.
 His letters and other writings have an overwhelming tone of high moral idealism and high poetic purpose, sometimes conflicting.
 He meant, even then, to be great, and nothing but the best would do, but the circumstances of his life--poverty, lack of family security, lack of practical vocation, responsibility to Annette[[^1]]--left him in doubt about when he would achieve or how he would achieve it.

-Like so many young men, Wordsworth found his unrealistically high ideals far outstripping his intellectual and moral capability to satisfy his internal spectator.
+Like so many young men, Wordsworth found his unrealistically high ideals far outstripping his intellectual and moral capabilities to satisfy his internal spectator.
 While many members of his family came from money, and Wordsworth was undoubtedly in modern parlance a "one percenter", in a time before a reliable banking system, wealth management, and the ever-present prospect of a European military conflagration even those at the top experienced financial uncertainty.

 > "It is impossible you can ever have your father's consent to a scheme which to a parent at least, if not to everyone else, must appear wild even to insanity.
 It is an observation to whose truth I have long since consented that small certainties are the bane of great talents."